eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.1 Required trust relationships

 A Relying Party can request a User to present some attributes from a PID or from an attestation in their Wallet Unit.
-Figure 6 shows that a Relying Party uses a Relying Party Instance to interact with the Wallet Instance of the User.
+Figure 6 shows that a Relying Party uses a Relying Party Instance to interact with the Wallet Unit of the User.
 The relationship between the Relying Party and their Relying Party Instance is equivalent to the relationship between the User and their Wallet Unit.

 When processing the request, the following trust relationships are
 established: